MOHAMMAD-ALSUBAIE/Libary/README.md

 Features

-Book Catalog: Browse through a diverse catalog of books with detailed information sourced from Amazon.
+Book Catalog: Browse through a diverse catalog of books with detailed information sourced from Amazon.<br/>
-User Accounts: Every user must create an account to access the full features of the application.
+User Accounts: Every user must create an account to access the full features of the application.<br/>
-Authentication and Authorization: Secure user authentication and authorization mechanisms to protect user data and ensure a personalized experience.
+Authentication and Authorization: Secure user authentication and authorization mechanisms to protect user data and ensure a personalized experience.<br/>
-Favorite Bookshelf: Users can select their favorite books, adding them to a personalized bookshelf.
+Favorite book: Users can select their favorite books.<br/>
-CRUD Operations: Utilizing Prisma and MySQL for efficient CRUD operations on the book data.
+CRUD Operations: Utilizing Prisma and MySQL for efficient CRUD operations on the book data.<br/>

 Tech Stack

-Frontend:
+Frontend:<br/>
-React: A JavaScript library for building user interfaces.
+React: A JavaScript library for building user interfaces.<br/>
-Tailwind CSS: A utility-first CSS framework for rapid UI development.
+Tailwind CSS: A utility-first CSS framework for rapid UI development.<br/>

 Backend:
-Express.js: A web application framework for Node.js, providing a robust set of features.
+Express.js: A web application framework for Node.js, providing a robust set of features.<br/>

-Database:
+Database:<br/>

-MySQL: A relational database management system.
+MySQL: A relational database management system.<br/>

-Prisma: A modern database toolkit for Node.js and TypeScript, simplifying database access and operations.
+Prisma: A modern database toolkit for Node.js and TypeScript, simplifying database access and operations.<br/>